 I already have one foot out the door with ring and this is just enough for me to step out completely.

 Thank you for sharing this feedback with us, neighbor.
 The Ring Alarm Pro is designed to be used as the primary router, or gateway for your wifi network in order to use all features available.
 As mentioned in our Alarm Pro Help Center article, we do not recommend using Ring Alarm Pro as a wifi extender for your existing router.
-Using your Alarm Pro as an extender will prevent you from accessing many of the Protect Pro subscription features, including 24/7 Backup Internet.
+However, there are some alternative configurations you can try, which are outlined here.

 In regards to the local storage, learn more about Ring Edge and local storage here.